We have a flash flood watch happening here where we are at the EIB Southern Command.

 They don't have the votes to stop it anyway.

-This this is just uh agenda-driven pressure here on the part of the drive-by's.
+This is just agenda-driven pressure here on the part of the drive-bys.

 The following table, and I have the table here right here.

-The following table gives a rough estimate of the earning power of low-income workers in thirteen countries around the world by calculating the time it would take for a starting worker at a McDonald's restaurant to earn enough money to actually buy a big Mac.
+The following table gives a rough estimate of the earning power of low-income workers in 13 countries around the world by calculating the time it would take for a starting worker at a McDonald's restaurant to earn enough money to actually buy a Big Mac.

-Based on an unscientific survey by Reuters reporters, low-income workers in Australia have the highest earning power of the thirteen countries, earning enough to buy a Big Mac every sixteen minutes.
+Based on an unscientific survey by Reuters reporters, low-income workers in Australia have the highest earning power of the 13 countries, earning enough to buy a Big Mac every 16 minutes.

-The lowest earning power is in less developed countries where it takes up to five hours and fifteen minutes to earn the price of a Big Mac.
+The lowest earning power is in less developed countries where it takes up to five hours and 15 minutes to earn the price of a Big Mac.

 So here we go.

-In Australia, minimum wage workers have to work sixteen minutes in order to be able to get a Big Mac.
+In Australia, minimum wage workers have to work 16 minutes in order to be able to get a Big Mac.

 In Japan, 22 minutes.

-In Britain, 22 minutes, in France, 25 minutes, in the United States, the cold hearted, cruel, mean spirited home of hatred for the poor.
+In the United States, the cold-hearted, cruel, mean-spirited home of hatred for the poor.

 Minimum wage workers have to work 30 minutes in order to be able to buy a Big Mac.